riedadr/wd2-exam/react.md

-# Fragen zu React
+# React

-- Write a react component "PrintHeadline" that renders a variable H1 headline using attribute "myHeadline" !
+2. Write a react component "PrintHeadline" that renders a variable H1 headline using attribute "myHeadline" !

     ```js
     // Example usage: <PrintHeadline myHeadline="this is a variable Headline" />